 Downtime Activities

+Characters who are absent for a session are assumed to be engaged in “downtime activities,” which allows them to advance without participating in adventures.
+Downtime advancement is much slower than advancement through adventuring, however.
 Players who miss sessions may choose a downtime activity that fits their character.
 Absent players automatically gain one point in a pillar of their choice for each missed session, reflecting assumed downtime efforts.
 For players who do not choose a specific downtime, their character will be assumed to be engaged in activities related to their focus.
 For example, a bard will be assumed to be engaged in social activities, while a fighter will be assumed to be engaged in combat training.

 Exploration & Discovery Pillar